shah21/Decrypta/README.md

 **Version 1.0.0**

-Decrypta is an android app that helps soldiers to communicate each other and also chat with their families and friends .
-Its a dedicated commication system for people who works in nation's secuirity areas
+Decrypta is a fully functional one-to-one messaging app that helps soldiers to communicate each other and also chat with their families and friends .
+Its a dedicated commication system for people who works in nation's secuirity areas .
+This simple app enables users to send text and multimedia messages like images .

 ---

+# Table of content

 1. This app created with native developement technologies ( JAVA, XML )
 2. Backend supported by firebase